 Keep up to date with Pride in London’s plans here.

 We’ll be updating this page with Pride events in June and September as they are announced.
 Watch this space.

 Explore LGBT+ London

 London's LGBT+ landmarks

 Did you know that Princess Diana spent a night clubbing with a moustachioed gay icon at the Royal Vauxhall Tavern?
 Or that Highbury Fields hosted the first gay rights protest?
 Take a tour of the key points in the historic battle for equal rights and the current hot spots that celebrate queer culture.

 The 50 best gay movies ever

 Which movies are most beloved for the light they shine on lesbian, gay, bisexual and trans experiences?
-Which screen stories involving LGBT characters are the most enduring, whether romances, horrors or comedies?
+Which screen stories involving LGBTQ+ characters are the most enduring, whether romances, horrors or comedies?
 Which are the most groundbreaking, politically or artistically?
 And which simply demand to be watched again and again?
-We asked LGBT cultural pioneers – including Xavier Dolan, Christine Vachon, Bruce LaBruce and Roland Emmerich – to share with us their ten best gay movies.
-Here’s their out-and-proud list of 50 great LGBT movies.
+We asked LGBT+ cultural pioneers – including Xavier Dolan, Christine Vachon, Bruce LaBruce and Roland Emmerich – to share their ten best gay movies with us.
+Here’s their out-and-proud list of 50 great LGBTQ+ movies.